NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(B) blockstun slightly decreased, so the options to avoid the followup in a blockstring are identical to the options to avoid Awakened Hinata’s equivalent blockstring (Easier to dodge the kunai by jumping, and 10 frame 4A’s successfully counter)
 - 5BB(6B) Lift increased by 2
 - 5BBBB(B) second hit does not lift on block
+- 5BBBA(B) hitstun reduced by 3 to remove grounded infinite
 - 5BB(A)
     - Has stagger
     - Has one more frame blockstun